Are You Having Trouble Finding Mental Health Care?

 It can be frustrating to search for care, and especially to feel like your therapist is not a good fit after all the time and effort you spent searching.
 Don’t be afraid to talk to your clinician about why you’re frustrated.
 Often, all it takes is a conversation between the two of you.
 The therapist can shift their approach or clarify why they’re doing what they’re doing so that you can become more comfortable with the process.
 Therapy frequently requires us to venture outside of our comfort zones and can be a challenging experience.
 Sometimes, however, it really is a provider mismatch.

-I always tell my new clients in our intake interview that they are free to decide if they don’t want to work with me.
-In these cases, I offer to help clients find a better match within our Lifeologie network or refer out to other providers if clients need a different level of care.
-Licensed clinical mental health counselors like me are required by the American Counseling Association (ACA) Code of Ethics to refer clients to other services if we are unable to meet our client's needs.
+Good therapists tell new clients during their intake interview that they are free to decide if they don’t want to move forward.
+In these cases, Lifeologie Counseling can offer to help clients find a better match within our network or refer out to other providers if clients need a different level of care.
+Licensed clinical mental health counselors are required by the American Counseling Association (ACA) Code of Ethics to refer clients to other services if they are unable to meet our client's needs.

 If you are in the middle of your own search for care, try this deep belly breathing exercise whenever the process causes you distress.
 Read the summary of your “presenting problem” to remind yourself why you want to find care.
 Write yourself a thank you note and put it somewhere you’ll come across daily.
 Ask for help from loved ones.

 Above all else, remember that by seeking care, you’re doing something brave and strong.
+Feel free to reach out and connect with a Lifeologie Counseling therapist near you!
 And keep going!